Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- He's made 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.
+- This season, he's accounted for 19.4% of his team's three-pointers made, averaging three per game.

-- Porter's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns are the sixth-best defensive team in the NBA, giving up 111.6 points per game.
+- Allowing 111.6 points per contest, the Suns are the sixth-ranked team in the league defensively.

-- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.
+- On the glass, the Suns have conceded 42.9 rebounds per game, which puts them 11th in the NBA.

 Michael Porter Jr. vs. the Suns